adamancer/workshop-slides-2025-06-24/intro_slides.md

 ## What we will be teaching in this workshop

-Library Carpentry introduces you to the fundamentals of computing and provides you with a platform for further self-directed learning.
+Data Carpentry introduces you to the fundamentals of computing and provides you with a platform for further self-directed learning.

 ---